Vermont Child Care Apprenticeship Program

 What is Child Care Apprenticeship?

 VCCICC and the VT Department of Labor collaborate to offer the Apprenticeship Program for child care workers seeking education and experience in the field.
 Employers who are interested in supporting an apprentice need to match the apprentice with a qualified mentor, who is a more experienced employee in their workplace.
-Apprentices document 4,000 hours of supervised on-the-job training; complete our sequence of 6 tuition-free college courses; and participate in additional community based trainings to gain the knowledge and skills needed to work more effectively in the field.
+Apprentices document 4,000 hours of supervised on-the-job training; complete our sequence of 6 or 7 college courses; and participate in additional community based trainings to gain the knowledge and skills needed to work more effectively in the field.
 This program is designed for apprentices who are working at least 30 hours per week and typically takes about 2 years to complete.
-See FAQ for additional info.

 What are the benefits for apprentices?

 - Earn 18-21 credits through successful completion of the six or seven college courses

 - Receive money toward textbooks, travel stipends and paid release time as part of the T.E.A.C.H. scholarship

 - Are paid a bonus upon successful completion of each T.E.A.C.H. scholarship contract